Ever wondered what are the most important questions to ask when choosing a primary school?

 Flea’s school has compulsory school lunches which are freshly prepared, but I never thought to ask about them before she started – d’oh!

-What’s your policy on gender equality?
+Can I ask about your policy on gender equality?

 Does the school allow girls to play football?
 Can boys join the after-school dance club?
 If you tell your children that men can marry men if they want to and that’s perfectly okay, or that it’s important to respect difference but not necessarily treat people differently, then that message really needs to be backed up at school (should it arise).
 If I was choosing a primary school now, I’d definitely be asking about equality and diversity policies.